asepready/learn-nagios/centos7/plugin-extern/NConf.md

 systemctl restart httpd

 ## Database Configuration
-mysql -u root -p'vnSPHmEqPcOPe9yr' -e"create database nconf;CREATE USER 'nconf'@'localhost' IDENTIFIED BY 'QUtdZCpwUs4OkQF6a8';GRANT ALL PRIVILEGES ON nconf.* TO 'nconf'@localhost IDENTIFIED BY 'QUtdZCpwUs4OkQF6a8';flush privileges;"
+mysql -u root -p'learndb' -e"create database nconf;CREATE USER 'nconf'@'localhost' IDENTIFIED BY 'QUtdZCpwUs4OkQF6a8';GRANT ALL PRIVILEGES ON nconf.* TO 'nconf'@localhost IDENTIFIED BY 'QUtdZCpwUs4OkQF6a8';flush privileges;"

-mysql -u root -p'vnSPHmEqPcOPe9yr' nconf < INSTALL_/create_database.sql
+mysql -u root -p'learndb' nconf < INSTALL_/create_database.sql

 # Run this command to ensure that the database has been created:
 echo 'show databases;' | mysql -u nconf -p'QUtdZCpwUs4OkQF6a8' -h localhost